winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 390\. “Ānanda, after I <em>parinirvāṇa</em>, those kinsmen and kinswomen will remember, ‘The Buddha’s virtue was thus when he was born.’
 ‘His miraculous abilities were thus when the Buddha attained awakening.’
 ‘The people he liberated were thus when the Buddha turned the Dharma wheel.’
 ‘His bestowal of the Dharma was thus when the Buddha was about to be extinguished.’
 After visiting each of those places and traveling to pay homage at those shrines, they’ll all be born in heaven when they die, aside from those who attain awakening.”
 {: #p390}

 391\.
 The Buddha told Ānanda, “After I <em>parinirvāṇa</em>, those of the Śākya tribe who come seeking awakening should be permitted to leave home.
 Confer onto them the full precepts.
 Don’t refuse them.
 When wanderers from different trainings come seeking awakening, permit them to leave home, too.
 Confer onto them the full precepts, and don’t test them for four months.
 Why is that?
 They have different theories.
-If they are delayed a while, they’re old views will arise again.”
+If they are delayed a while, their old views will arise again.”
 {: #p391}

 392\. Ānanda then knelt with his palms together in front of the Buddha.
 He said, “The monk Chanda is rude and obstinate.
 How shall we handle it after the Buddha’s extinguishment?”